ikolokotronis/React-TodoApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-App helps with being in track with everyday tasks, by providing a easy to manage todo list with time tracking functionality
+Easy to manage todo list with with a time tracker

 ### Built With